Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-12-Investigate-insider-risk-activities.md

    ![](../media/opencontextmenu.png)

-1. select **Black document** and create  2 - 3 plain word document and save it.
+1. select **Black document** and create  two - three plain word document and save it.

 1. Navigate back to the Microsoft Purview home page, From the Microsoft Purview home page, select **App launcher icon (1)**, on the **Outlook** select **Open context menu (2)** and select **Open in new tab (3)**.